boscoh/pdbremix/readme.md

 	  - By default, shows colored chains, ribbons, and sidechains as sticks.
 	  - Define initial viewing frame by a center-residue and a top-residue.
 Structure is rotated to place the center-residue above the center-of-mass in the middle, and the top-residue above the center-residue.
 	  - Color by B-factor using a red-white scale, with limits.
-	- Worm mode to show B-factor by variable width
+	- Worm mode to show B-factor by variable width.
 	  - Solvent molecules can be removed, specifically for MD frames that contain too many waters, which will choke PYMOL.

 - `pdboverlay` display homologous PDB files using MAFFT, THESEUS and PYMOL.